Ship Creek (New Zealand): Dune lake walk

 This 1 km loop walk begins at an information centre beneath a shelter.
 A boardwalk follows along the current active sand dunes, passing through the most recent swale between dunes, and an older dune that is now forested.
 The forest in this area has been stunted by the action of the wind.
 The views from the beach to the south-west extend to Jackson Head.

 Notable vegetation in the dunes includes the sedge pingao which binds sand.
 Flax grows at the outer limit of the areas of low scrub and forest.
-As the path moves inland onto longer established dunes, the plants that can be seen include toetoe, mingimingi, Coprosma rhamnoides, cabbage tree, māhoe, and Hall's totara.
+As the path moves inland onto longer established dunes, the plants that can be seen include toetoe, mingimingi, Coprosma rhamnoides, cabbage tree, māhoe, and Hall's tōtara.
 Ferns include hound's tongue fern and kiokio.
-Older and more stable dunes support taller forest where there is kamahi, karamu, southern rata, kiekie, tree fuchsia and mountain three-finger.
+Older and more stable dunes support taller forest where there is kāmahi, karamū, southern rātā, kiekie, tree fuchsia and mountain three-finger.

 An observation platform provides views over Lake Mataketake in the swale between the lines of dunes.
 The return path passes through more mature forest on older dunes.
 A second observation platform allows a different view over the dune lake.
-There is dense forest on the rest of return path, with thick ground cover and plants at many levels, including climbing vines (scarlet rata, kiekie) and many epiphytes, including ferns and orchids.
+There is dense forest on the rest of return path, with thick ground cover and plants at many levels, including climbing vines (scarlet rātā, kiekie) and many epiphytes, including ferns and orchids.